The responsibility of looking after someone’s pet has recently been updated with changes to the law.

-Do you know why the tongue is so important and why you need a torch in your first aid kit for your dog?
+Do you know why the tongue is so important? or why you need a torch in your first aid kit for your dog?

 We are running the courses on a Saturday to start with- no doggies allowed I am afraid.

-Steve is the tutor and with his first aid knowledge and love of dogs as well as over 50 years of caring for these four legged friends- he will make the session interesting, fun and relevant to you and your pets and or work.
+Steve is the tutor and with his first aid knowledge, love of dogs as well as over 50 years of caring for these four-legged friends.
+He will make the session interesting, fun and relevant to you and your pets and or work.